Serialcomms/COM-Port-Enumeration-VBA/Installing-VBA.md

 - From VBA Environment, view the Project Explorer (Control-R)
 - From Project Explorer, right-hand click and select Import File
 - Import the file COM_PORT_ENUMERATION.bas
 - Check that a new module `COM_PORT_ENUMERATION` is created and visible in the Modules folder
+- VBA6 only - delete `PtrSafe` keyword in function definition
 - Close and return to Excel (Alt-Q)
 - IMPORTANT - save document as type Macro-Enabled with a file name of your choice